crossplane/crossplane/docs/stacks-guide-aws.md

         - name: sample-cluster-sg
     providerRef:
       name: aws-provider
-      namespace: infra-aws
     reclaimPolicy: Delete
   ```

+These resources will be the default resource classes for the corresponding
+claims (`resourceclass.crossplane.io/is-default-class: "true"` annotation).
+For
-For more details about resource claims and how they work, see the [documentation
+more details about resource claims and how they work, see the documentation on
-on resource claims][resource-claims-docs].
+[resource claims][resource-claims-docs], and [resource class selection].

 ## Recap